 Francine Hogan, Director, PA Family Network, Vision for Equality

-Join us to learn about the principles and values of supporting families and how Charting the ifeCourse can help to bring those to life in real families.
-How can Charting the LifeCourse be used by families and teams to create a vision and identify and access supports and services to get there?
-Hear some examples and join in the conversation about how you can use Charting the LifeCourse to plan and problem solve.
+Join us to learn about the principles and values of supporting families and how Charting the LifeCourse can help to bring those to life in real families.
+How Charting the LifeCourse can be used by families and teams to create a vision and identify and access supports and services to get there will be provided.
+You will hear some examples and may join in the conversation about how you can use Charting the LifeCourse to plan and problem solve.

 10:30 – 11:30 AM Breakout 3I